Office of the Comptroller of the Currency (OCC), Treasury.

 Frequency of Response: On occasion.

-The OCC issued a notice for 60 days of comment on January 26, 2015 (80 FR 4038).
+The OCC issued a notice for 60 days of comment concerning this collection on April 3, 2018, 83 FR 14313.
 No comments were received.
 Comments continue to be invited on:

-(a) Whether the collection of information is necessary for the proper performance of the functions of the agency, including whether the information has practical utility;
+(a) Whether the collection of information is necessary for the proper performance of the functions of the OCC, including whether the information has practical utility;

 (c) Ways to enhance the quality, utility, and clarity of the information to be collected;